 - The Big Girl: She replaces Toji as a pilot in Rebuild.
 Her personality and fighting style certainly give leverage to this, as well.

-- Blonde, Brunette, Redhead: The brunette to blonde Rei and redhead Asuka.
+- Blonde, Brunette, Redhead: The brunette to light-haired Rei and redhead Asuka.

 - Blood Knight: When up against the Angels, there is nothing she loves more than ripping them to pieces.
 And good Lord, she takes this to nightmarish levels.
 Even after having her Eva's arm, an eye, and a good chunk of brain knocked off by Zeruel (and feeling all the pain from the injuries), she asks Shinji why he doesn't fight, because fighting is so much fun.

 - Blind Without 'Em